martbetz/martbetz.github.io/_posts/2024-12-08-screw-that.md

 Thank’s to Melvin’s advice, I was able to narrow things down.
 Two close contenders were a nine-piece set by [Cousins S57442](https://www.cousinsuk.com/product/cousins-swiss-style-sets-rotating-stands#) and a five-piece set by [KD89 (MSA01.095)](https://www.amazon.co.uk/KD89-Watchmakers-Screwdrivers-Chrome-Plated-0-60-0-80-1-00-1-2-1-4/dp/B0C945P8D1), but I finally settled on a seven-piece set by [Beco Technic (205941)](https://www.beco-technic.com/en/7-screwdrivers-0-6-2-0-mm-blastic-box-with-spare-blades/205941).

-They’re winging it in from Germany as we speak, and all for the price of £35 (including postage and packing) — <i>so check back soon for an update, Bob!</i>
+They’re winging it in from Germany as we speak, and all for the price of £35 (including postage and packing)&nbsp;— <i>so check back soon for an update, Bob!</i>